Skip to main content Skip to main navigation Skip to search

 Note: An institutional investor is a company that invests money on behalf of other people such as a Superannuation fund.

-Figure 7: New South Wales and the Australian Capital Territory are the only jurisdictions where tree ownership is predominately publicly owned.
+Figure 7: New South Wales and the Australian Capital Territory remained the only jurisdictions where tree ownership is predominately publicly owned in 2023-24.

-Column graph shows New South Wales and the Australian Capital Territory are the only jurisdictions where tree ownership is predominately publicly owned
+This chart shows that New South Wales and the Australian Capital Territory are the only jurisdictions where tree ownership is predominately publicly owned.

 Source: ABARES